OSGeo/gdal/gdal/doc/source/programs/gdaldem.rst

     .. versionadded:: 2.3.0

-        If not specified, the format is guessed from the extension (previously was GTiff).
+        If not specified, the format is guessed from the extension (previously was :ref:`raster.gtiff`).
 Use the short format name.

 .. option:: -compute_edges